LukasMurdock/cse-174/Lab08Walkthrough.md

                 System.out.println(enteredNumber);
             }

-            // Step 1.2: Ask if they want to repeat until a no (n, N) or yes (y, Y) boolean validInput = false;
+            // Step 1.2: Ask "Do you want to repeat" until a no (n, N) or yes (y, Y) boolean validInput = false;
             while (!validInput) {
                 System.out.print("Do you want to repeat (y/n)? ");